Types of Pork Ribs

 4. Rib tips

-Rib tips refer to the small bones and cartilage that connects the front ribs to the breast bone.
+Rib tips refer to the small bones and cartilage that connect the front ribs to the breast bone.

 They are cut from the lower ends of spare ribs when butchering St. Louis cut ribs.
 Don’t confuse rib tips with riblets which are actually not ribs at all!